KripaluSonar06/KripaluSonar06/README.md

 ## Hi there 👋
 # 💫 About Me:
-I’m Kripalu Sonar - a tech enthusiast with interests in AI, Machine Learning, Computer Science, and Mathematics from IIT Hyderabad.
-I enjoy building projects that combine logic with creativity, from intelligent systems to full-stack applications.
-I believe in learning by experimenting, breaking things, and refining ideas until they work.
+I’m Kripalu Sonar - a tech enthusiast with interests in AI, ML, Computer Science, and Mathematics from IIT Hyderabad.

 Currently exploring AI-powered applications, and problem-solving through code.